-You can also use the on-screen navigator to navigate while an editing tool is active.
+You can also use the on-screen navigator to pan the map while an editing tool is active.

 The park entrance is where the cleared land ends and the forest begins.

-- Release the C key.
+- Release the C key, if necessary.
 Click on the road at the entrance to the park.

 The feature is added to the map and is selected.
 You'll add an attribute value for the name of this entrance.

-- On the Map tab, in the Selection group, click Attributes .
+- On the ribbon, on the Map tab, in the Selection group, click Attributes .

 - In the Attributes pane, click the <Null> value next to Entrance Name.
-Type Egmont Road and press Enter.
+Type Egmont Road and press the Enter key.